 She surprised fans everywhere with the release of her first visual, self-titled album, Beyonce, which included tracks like “Flawless,” “Pretty Hurts,” and “Partition.”
 The album also included an ode to Beyonce’s daughter, Blue Ivy, whom she welcomed with husband Jay-Z in January 2012.
 Feminist anthems and more came out of Beyonce’s first self-titled album, and she went on to win three Grammy awards!
 By this time, Beyonce had put her focus solely on her music, following success in her acting career with films like Dreamgirls, Cadillac Records, and Austin Powers in Goldmember.

-From her appearance as Nala in Disney’s live-action The Lion King in 2019, to her continued musical prowess, Beyonce has grown to be a truly untouchable artist and global icon.
-To see more images of Beyonce’s transformation, check out the gallery above!
+From her Destiny’s Child days, to her continued musical prowess, Beyonce has grown to be a truly untouchable artist and global icon.
+To see more images of Beyonce’s evolution, check out the gallery above!